espressomd/espresso/doc/sphinx/system_setup.rst

 .. math:: D = \frac{\text{temperature}}{\text{gamma}}.

-The relaxation time is given by :math:`\text{gamma}/\text{MASS}`, with ``MASS`` the particle’s mass.
+The relaxation time is given by :math:`\text{gamma}/\text{MASS}`, with ``MASS`` the particle's mass.
 For a more detailed explanation, refer to :cite:`grest86a`.
 An anisotropic diffusion coefficient tensor is available to simulate anisotropic colloids (rods, etc.) properly.
 It can be enabled by the feature ``PARTICLE_ANISOTROPY``.